-We are currently conducting an open label, dose escalation Phase 1 clinical trial of MM-111 in patients with ErbB2 (HER2) positive solid tumors.
-The trial protocol calls for enrollment of patients with any solid tumor type.
-We are conducting this trial at approximately four sites in the United States.
-The purpose of this trial is to assess the safety and clinical activity of MM-111 and evaluate other exploratory endpoints.

-We have designed the trial to determine the maximum tolerated dose or the maximum feasible dose of MM-111, and any dose limiting adverse events.
+We have completed an open label, dose escalation Phase 1 clinical trial of MM-111 in patients with ErbB2 (HER2) positive solid tumors.
+We enrolled 20 patients in this trial at four sites in the United States.
+The purpose of this trial was to assess the safety and clinical activity of MM-111, to determine the maximum tolerated dose or the maximum feasible dose of MM-111 and to identify any dose limiting adverse events.
 We also designed the trial to assess objective response rate (ORR) and progression free survival (PFS).
-As of February 29, 2012, we had enrolled and dosed 20 patients in this trial.
+The final data from this trial is currently being reviewed.